Domestic violence in South Korea: The Korea Women's Hotline (KWHL)

 Established in 1983, The Korea Women's Hotline is the first women's human rights movement in the Republic of Korea, and an organization committed to promote gender equality and eliminate violence.
-KWHL defines domestic violence as violence against women, and emphasizes the commercialization of sex and the impersonal treatment of gender in the Korean society.
+The KWHL defines domestic violence as violence against women, and emphasizes the commercialization of sex and the impersonal treatment of gender in the Korean society.
 Practices such as enforcing termination of pregnancy, illegal trade of labor, forcing women to stop working after marriage, sex tourism, and beauty pageants are perceived as practices of gender violence in the KWHL vision.
 The KWHL views domestic violence as an international issue rather than a domestic concern and addresses it to the Korean government, and the rest of the world.
-In 1993, KWHL pressured the government to address sexual violence, domestic violence, and sex trade as crimes, and with that pressure the Prevention law was established in 1997.
+In 1993, KWHL pressured the government to address sexual violence, domestic violence, and sex trade as crimes.
+With that pressure, the Prevention law was established in 1997.

 In 1994, the movement organized the first Korean 'weekly event aimed at doing away with domestic violence.'

 KWHL has 25 branches across South Korea that provide victims of domestic violence with medical and legal assistance, telephone counseling, and rescue shelters to regain independence.
 In the initial hotline services in 1983, the movement conducted 1,930 counseling sessions, in which 45% of the cases involved physical violence against housewives.

-The KWHL has created a slogan to raise awareness to the social issues derived from the domestic violence existent in the society by saying "Peace in Family is Peace in Society."
+The KWHL has created a slogan to raise awareness to the social issues derived from the domestic violence existent in the society by saying "Peace in Family is Peace in Society".